Unified-Daughterboard/UDB-S/README.md

 ## Using S1 in your design
-Please [visit the wiki](https://github.com/Unified-Daughterboard/UDB-S1/wiki) for detailed implementation references and notices.
+Please [visit the docs](https://unified-daughterboard.github.io/) for detailed implementation references and notices.
-Note: The wiki is currently under construction.
-The wiki will contain all implementation information in the future.

 ## Previews